Modelling reporting delays for disease surveillance data: Introduction

-From a statistical perspective, reporting delay is a censoring problem, albeit one for which the data will eventually become available.
-The aim of this paper is to propose a flexible statistical modelling framework that enables the estimation of the missing data in order to perform nowcasting as well as the potential for forecasting.
-The framework was developed with two aims: to be a useful decision making tool while at the same time being flexible enough to apply to a range of problems with complex data structures and to provide reliable corrections as well as full quantification of uncertainty.
+The aim of this paper is to propose a flexible statistical modelling framework that enables the estimation of the missing {(observable)} data in order to perform nowcasting as well as the potential for forecasting.
+The framework was developed with two goals in mind: to be a useful decision making tool while at the same time being flexible enough to apply to a range of problems with complex data structures and to provide reliable corrections as well as full quantification of uncertainty.
 To achieve these goals, the framework should possess the following attributes: \begin{itemize} \item Practical (computational) feasibility.
 This is vital if the model is to be used in conjunction with a warning system which can be potentially updated in real-time. \item Flexibility.
-The model should readily allow for covariates relating to the delay mechanism, the variability of the disease, as well as other relevant information (such as Tweeter feeds and weather nowcasts/forecasts). \item Complexity.
+The model should readily allow for covariates relating to the delay mechanism, the variability of the disease, as well as other relevant information (such as Twitter feeds and weather nowcasts/forecasts). \item Complexity.
 The model should be able to capture any (residual) spatio-temporal variability, both in the delay mechanism and the progression of the disease.
 Temporal dependence is particularly important in being able to detect outbreaks. \end{itemize}

 Furthermore, with this being a prediction problem, a Bayesian formulation is desirable as it enables use of predictive distributions that quantify all the associated uncertainty in correcting the missing values.
 The motivation behind such a modelling framework is presented in the model application section of this paper, where the overall goal is to develop a real-time online warning system for infectious diseases in Brazil.
-The model is used to correct the number of dengue cases in Rio de Janeiro and also the number of SARI cases in Paran\'{a} state in Brazil.
-The proposed framework is being successfully used as part of a warning system, and associated R \citep{R} code is available to implement it.
+The model is used to correct the number of dengue cases in Rio de Janeiro and also the number of Severe Acute Respiratory Infection (SARI) cases in Paran\'{a} state in Brazil.

 The paper is structured as follows.
 In Section~\ref{sec:background}, we present the formulation of the problem, set the relevant notation and discuss current approaches to model reporting delay.
 In Section~\ref{sec:methods}, we present the modelling framework and how to perform inference to obtain the predictive distribution of the reporting cases.
 In Section~\ref{sec:application}, we apply the model to dengue data from Rio de Janeiro and to Severe Acute Respiratory Illness (SARI) data from the state of Paran\'{a}, Brazil.
 Finally, in Section~\ref{sec:discussion} we provide a summary and discussion of the results obtained.